2024/25 Undergraduate Course Policy

-Listed below are the course policies that are shared by all Cinema Studies undergraduate courses for the 2023/24 academic year.
-For course specific information, including Email Policy, Assignment Due Dates, Extensions, and Copyright Considerations, please refer to the course syllabus provided by the instructor.
+Listed below are the course policies that are shared by all Cinema Studies undergraduate courses for the 2024/25 academic year.
+For course specific information, including Email Policy, Assignment Due Dates, and Extensions, please refer to the course syllabus provided by the instructor.

 Attendance